mgoldcoin/mgold/en/technical-details/waves-contracts-language-description.md

 ## The idea of Smart Accounts \(SA\)

+A **Smart Account** language implementation, It is an important property that the smart account does not store any data on the blockchain.
+A smart account will only have access to blockchain state values that can be retrieved and executed relatively fast, in a “constant” time.
-Before the transaction is submitted to be included in the next block, the account checks if the transaction meets certain requirements, defined in a **script**.
+**The main idea **that Before the transaction is submitted to be included in the next block, the account checks if the transaction meets certain requirements, defined in a **script**.
 The script is attached to the account so the account can validate every transaction before confirming it.

-**The main requirement for our smart accounts:**
+### **The Main Requirement for Smart Accounts**

 The smart accounts can be run for the price of normal transactions with a predefined fee, **without** any additional **“gas”** or other costs.

-**Smart accounts restrictions:**
+### **Smart Accounts Restrictions**

 Smart accounts cannot send transactions themselves or transfer funds according to given conditions, but can read data from the blockchain \(for example, the height of a block or signatures from the transaction\) and return the result of a predicate obtained on the basis of this data.

 ## Script's Cost